focat69/celestalx/README.md

-# celestalx
+# CelestalX
 Roblox lua scripts + possible executor in near future???????

+## Some scripts we offer
+As of now, Prison life for admin commands
+and any other game for spy.
+(Spy includes prison life if wanted)